-We collect, use and are responsible for certain personal data about you.
-When we do so we are regulated under the General Data Protection Regulation (“GDPR”), which applies across the European Union (including the United Kingdom) and we are responsible as “data controller” of that personal information for the purposes of the law.
+We collect, use and are responsible for certain personal data.
+When we do so we are regulated under data protection laws and we are responsible as “data controller” of that personal information for the purposes of the law.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 We collect and use personal data from different categories of individual for different purposes and these each have a 'lawful basis'.
 This section describes the lawful basis and purposes in detail and, although it’s technical, we’re required by law to explain this to you.

 If you sign up to receive our email newsletter on our website or by other means: we will hold your email address for the purpose of sending you updates on BBP and industry news.
 We process this data on the basis that we have your consent.
 You can withdraw your consent at any time by using the “unsubscribe” links at the bottom of each email.
 We will hold that data until you unsubscribe or your email address becomes stale.

 If you work for a member of the BBP or MAP, a partner organisation, or if you are an industry contact: we may hold your name, company, job title and contact details.
 We will have been provided with this data by you or your employer or in some cases we may have sourced it from publicly available sources, such as Linked In and internet searches.
 We need this data in order to interact with you (or your employer) for the following purposes:

 - To communicate with interested people regarding events, news and updates

 - To gather and disseminate information and share knowledge relevant to our mission

 - To enable sign up for events and membership opportunities